March 16, 2022

 Once you take the leap of faith to start a freelance business, growing your client base and expanding your network can be a real challenge.
 You have likely googled something along the lines “how do i get clients?” or “how to land more freelance work?” and let’s be honest, most of the suggestions you will find are quite outdated, i.e. cold calling, joining freelance boards, etc.

 While those ways may have worked in the past, there are more effective strategies to land clients and get the word out about your services.
-Here are 5 actionable steps to land more freelance clients in 2022.
+Here are 5 actionable steps to land more freelance clients.

 5 Actionable Tips to Land More Freelance Clients in 2022